abenga/valagtk3tutorial/content/chapter-05-layout-widgets/05-layout-widgets.md

-# Packing Widgets
+# Layout Widgets

 When creating an application, you'll probably want to put more than one widget inside a window.
 Our first helloworld example only used one widget so we could simply use the `Gtk.Container.add()` method to "pack" the widget into the window.
 But when you want to put more than one widget into a window, you will need to control the widgets' sizes and where they are positioned in the window.
 This is where *packing* comes in.

 GTK+ comes with a variety of *layout containers* whose purpose it is to control the layout of child widgets added to them, as well as how they behave when the window is resized.
 An overview may be seen in the [Layout Containers Overview](https://developer.gnome.org/gtk3/stable/LayoutContainers.html) in the online GTK+ documentation.